Aragui/stanford-javascript-crypto-library-solution/README.md

 ###  The problem

-In [this codepen](https://codepen.io/jlubean/pen/DHmtr) there is a implementation example for SJCL where you can play with the library, but it does nothing.
+In [this codepen](https://codepen.io/jlubean/pen/DHmtr) there is an implementation example for SJCL where you can play with the library, but it does nothing.

 ### The solution